jifems/adxsharing/receive-adx-data.md

 ## Prerequisites

 * Azure Subscription: If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/) before you begin.
+* A Data Share Invitation from your Data Provider.
 * An Azure Data Explorer cluster to receive data into.
-* A Data Share Invitation from your Data Provider.
+Note the Azure Data Explorer cluster needs to be in the same Azure Data Center as the source Azure Data Explorer cluster where the data is shared from.
+When configuring received share in the step below, you will see the location of the source Azure Data Explorer cluster.
-* Permission to add role assignment to your Azure Data Explorer resource.
-This permission exists in Owner role.
+* Owner permission to the Azure Data Explorer cluster.

 ## View and Accept Invitation